THE STORY OF CABEL T-B RECORDING

 Overall, this recording has too

-have on this recording were the funniest of the entire series in my opinion.
+have on this recording were the funniest of the entire "Human Dinosaurs"

-them.
-From what I understand from the time period this is to be expected.
+I understand from the time period this is to be expected.
+The hurricanes

-The hurricanes did massive damage and the guitarist William McCormick was
+did massive damage and the guitarist William (Willem) McCormick was caught

-caught in the middle as "Katrina" practically wiped out the town he was
+in the middle as "Katrina" practically wiped out the town he was living

-as he continued to with a determination to finish the "Human Dinosaurs"
+as he continued with a determination to finish the "Human Dinosaurs" series

-series with or without all the music tracks he needed to make the songs
+with or without all the music tracks he needed to make the songs sound

-sound more complete.
-This is proven conclusively in the last recording
+public).
+This determination is proven conclusively in the last recording

-of the series which would take the longest to finish of the whole series.
+of the series, which would also take the longest to finish of the three.

 THE STORY OF CABEL T-B RECORDING